Ceystyle/easyp2p/README.md

 ### Linux

 On most Linux based systems Python 3 is usually already included.
-The only other external dependency of easyp2p is ChromeDriver which can be installed
-by:

-    sudo apt-get install chromium-driver

-After downloading all files from GitHub easyp2p can simply be installed by:
+After cloning the repository from GitHub easyp2p can simply be installed by:

     sudo python3 setup.py install

+In addition several P2P platforms can only be evaluated if either the Chrome or Chromium browser is installed on the system.

 ### Windows & Mac